andreasmuelder/statecharts.online/index.md

 - Model multiple control flows cleanly
 - Avoid complex nesting by distributing logic across parallel regions

 Just remember: orthogonality is **not true parallelism**.
-It’s a way to think about things happening side by side — while still executing in a **defined, sequential order**.
+It's a way to think about things happening side by side — while still executing in a **defined, sequential order**.

-In the next chapters, we’ll look at more advanced features like **history states**, **choice nodes**, and **final states**, which add even more power to your modeling toolbox.
+In the next chapters, we'll look at more advanced features like **history states**, **choice nodes**, and **final states**, which add even more power to your modeling toolbox.

 # Chapter 6: Final States, Choices, and History – Controlling Flow and Remembering State

-As you model more complex behavior in a statechart, you’ll need additional tools to control how execution flows and how the system "remembers" what it was doing.
+As you model more complex behavior in a statechart, you'll need additional tools to control how execution flows and how the system "remembers" what it was doing.
 In this chapter, we introduce three important concepts that extend the power of your statecharts:

 - **Final states** to indicate completion
 - **Choice nodes** to make conditional decisions